Holt, Wrexham: Area

 The district has been occupied since at least the Roman period.
 A brickworks (possibly called Bovium) supplied clay tiles and pottery to the Roman fort of Deva Victrix, eight miles away (modern Chester).
 The works was located just downstream from the modern village.
 In the early 20th century, six kilns, a bath house, sheds and barracks were found there on the banks of the River Dee.

 Three Bronze Age burial urns have also been found in Holt.

 History

 Roman site and early medieval longhouse

 Excavations to the north-west of Holt have revealed a major Roman site for making tiles and pottery.
 It is thought that the tiles were supplied to the Roman fort at Deva Victrix (modern Chester).
-In 2024, a medieval longhouse remains were also discovered.
+In 2024, remains of a medieval longhouse were also discovered.
 The long and narrow building was thought to have been used as a communal dwelling.